gwsystems/sledge-serverless-framework/README.md

-# aWsm (awesome)
+# SLEdge

-**aWsm** is an efficient serverless runtime built with the `silverfish` compiler.
-It combines WebAssembly sandboxing with asynchronous I/O to provide a lightweight serverless solution suitable for edge computing.
+**SLEdge** is a lightweight serverless solution suitable for edge computing.
+It combines WebAssembly sandboxing provided by the [aWsm compiler](https://github.com/gwsystems/aWsm) with asynchronous I/O provided by [libuv](https://github.com/libuv/libuv).

 ## Host Dependencies